To enable the continuous storage feature:

 3.If there are times when you don't want the camera to record, use the Inactive Hours function.

-4. If you want to setup continuous recording for multiple cameras, please go to each camera setting page, and repeat step 2 and 3.
+4. If you want to set up continuous recording for multiple cameras, please go to each camera setting page, and repeat step 2 and 3. setup

 5. When the recording function is working, you will see a red •REC icon at the top right side of the screen for each camera.
 This indicates that the camera is working in continuous storage mode in the same way that a CCTV system would operate.

 The CleverLoop Base Station only supports FAT32 and NTFS formatted external drives.
-FAT64 (exFAT) formats are not supported.
+FAT64 (exFAT) and HFS+ formats are not supported.

 There must be at least 1G of space available in a hard drive for it to work, but it's highly recommended to check if you have at least 4G space space in hard drive ( in FAT32 and NTFS format, some hard drive have different format at the same time.)